The UMF Honors Program is open to outstanding students who have shown exceptional motivation, creativity and a strong interest in the world of ideas.

 Q: Are Honors Program classes just like regular classes?

-A: The Honors Program combines a series of interdisciplinary seminars with an opportunity for a senior thesis or creative project.
+A: The Honors Program provides well prepared students the opportunity to work closely with faculty in small classes of interdisciplinary seminars with an opportunity for a senior thesis of creative project.

 Q: Where are Honors classes held?